Wgullett/ResearchAssistant/README.md

 Python 3.8+

-A Gemini API Key.
+A Mistral API Key.
 You can obtain one from Google AI Studio.

 Setup and Installation